 Some weird jobs in the White House are just like regular jobs, but the President is there (barber, portrait artist, chimney sweep) and some are unlike anything else out there ("Body Man," social aide, Vice President).
 Strange jobs in the White House can also be strange just because of the sheer enormity of the task at hand (Executive Chef, Engineer, Calligrapher).
 Read on for a detailed look at weird jobs at the White House.

 He was delivering a top secret document, the story goes, when President Reagan allowed Allen to enter the residence... even though he was totally naked and dripping wet, having just stepped out of the shower.
-Reagan was allegedly "unfazed" and later teased Allen about the encounter... when he saw the President in his underwear later that night!
+Reagan was allegedly "unfazed" and later teased Allen about the encounter... when he saw the President in his underwear later that night!1,392582Is this weird?

 White House social aides are typically volunteers from the military that attend social functions (in their finest military attire) and help make guests feel comfortable.
 They receive no extra pay for this task, but they get to dance and mingle with actors and actresses, literal princesses, and other esteemed guests.
 The best part about being a social aide has to be the celebrity stories.

-Current White House Chimney Sweep Jeff Schmittinger is a character, for sure.
-He refuses to be paid for the gig, for a start: he volunteered during the Clinton administration, they took him up on the offer, and he's been at it ever since.
-He also keeps an old-fashioned chimney sweep costume (think Dick Van Dyke in Mary Poppins) in his vehicle at all times, just in case a customer wants that "experience."
+Former White House Chimney Sweep Jeff Schmittinger is a character, for sure.
+He refused to be paid for the gig, for a start: he volunteered during the Clinton administration, they took him up on the offer, and he kept doing it until his retirement in 2017.
+He also kept an old-fashioned chimney sweep costume (think Dick Van Dyke in Mary Poppins) in his vehicle at all times, just in case a customer wanted that "experience."

 While not an official position at the White House, the role of Portrait Artist is one that is nonetheless filled with every new elected President.
 It's a weird, unpredictable gig, too: Théobald Chartran was commissioned to do President Theodore Roosevelt's portrait in 1902, but Roosevelt hated it so much he destroyed it (he thought it wasn't masculine enough).